 Site 2 Site 1 Site Ref.
-Chywoon Quarry (disused), Chywoon Longdowns, Penryn Cornwall TR10 9AF Land at Tregonning Road Site Address Cornwall Council owned land in Mabe parish identified by neighbourhood planning group Cornwall Council owned land in owned land in Mabe parish identified by neighbourhood planning group Site Source Approx. 0.84 ha (AECOM estimate) Approx. 9.7 ha (AECOM estimate) Indicative Site Size (ha) Mix Greenfield Site Type The site is a vacant and overgrown disused quarry containing derelict buildings and pond.
+2 Chywoon Quarry (disused), Chywoon Longdowns, Penryn Cornwall TR10 9AF Tregonning Road Site Address Site Source Cornwall Council owned land in Mabe parish identified by neighbourhoo d planning group Cornwall Council Council owned land in Mabe parish identified by neighbourhoo d planning group Site Source Approx. 0.84 ha (AECOM estimate) Approx. 9.7 ha (AECOM estimate) Indicative Site Size (ha) Mix Greenfield Site Type N/A N/A Indicative Site Capacity The site is a vacant and overgrown disused quarry containing derelict buildings and pond.
 The site is in the ownership of Cornwall Council.
 The site is outside and removed from the built-up area of Mabe, and not in close proximity to village services or facilities.
 The site contains gated quarry access; however, the highway is narrow and does not have footway provision to the village.
 The site is visible to surrounding countryside, with long views to the east and north east of the site.
 The site is within the Chywoon Quarry and plant (H) mineral safeguarding area (Policy 18 in the Local Plan and Policy MS1 in the Minerals Safeguarding DPD).
 The site is not suitable for residential development due to the former use of the site and its location in open countryside being contrary to Policy 7 of the Local Plan.
-Although the site contains derelict quarry buildings, due to mineral extraction uses this part of the site is not considered as 'previously The site contains fields in agricultural use.
+Although the site contains derelict quarry buildings, due to mineral extraction uses this part of the site is not considered as 'previously developed land' under national planning policy.
+On this basis, the site is not suitable for allocation in the plan for community led housing.
+The site contains fields in agricultural use.
 The site is owned by Cornwall Council.
 The site is outside, removed and not connected to the built-up area of Mabe Burnthouse.
 The site is not in close proximity to village services or facilities.
 The site has agricultural access, however roads serving the site are narrow and not suitable for potential scale of housing development (or part thereof).
 There is no footway to connect the site to Mabe Burnthouse or potential to create provision on narrow highways.
 The site could be considered to have medium landscape visual sensitivity due to long views to the south, south-west and west over open countryside.
 The greenfield site is not suitable for residential development due its location in open countryside and conflict with Policy 7 of the Local Plan.
-However, the Neighbourhood Planning group has expressed an interest in exploring sites for renewable energy use and given the site is located adjacent to an area of solar PV renewable energy use, this is something that could be explored with Cornwall CC if there was evidence this additional infrastructure was needed.
-Site Type Neighbourhood Plan Site Assessment summary Suitable for Suitable for community- community- led housing uses Suitable for community uses
+However, the Neighbourhood Planning group has expressed an interest in exploring sites for renewable energy use, this is something that could be explored with Cornwall CC if there was evidence this additional infrastructure was needed.
+Indicative Neighbourhood Plan Site Assessment summary Site Capacity Suitable for community-led housing Suitable for Suitable for community- community led housing uses